This article is sponsored by Delsea Drive-In Theatre.

 The latest update for this article is written by Lindsay Podolak.

 In this era of non-stop technology and social media, a little nostalgia goes a long way.
-Could anything sound more retro and relaxing than a family or date night at the local drive-in theater?
+Could anything be more retro and relaxing than a family or date night at the local drive-in theater?
 Imagine you and yours cuddled up watching a movie under the stars, listening to it courtesy of your FM transistor radio.
 It’s a dying (but not dead) art, keeping a drive-in theater afloat these days.

-The very first one opened in 1933, when a fellow named Richard Hollingshead set up screen right here in Jersey (Camden, to be exact).
+The very first one opened in 1933, when a fellow named Richard Hollingshead set up screen right here in New Jersey (Camden, to be exact).
 People paid 25 cents per car, as well as per person, to see the British comedy Wives Beware.